-Gaining a clear understanding of the time-translational properties of the poorly connected nodes is not quite as straightforward.
-Information regarding this matter is contained in the scaling function $\nu (x,t)$.
-However, a look at the left hand side of Eq.~(\ref{scaleq}) will reveal that $\nu$ is coupled to $\zeta$, and it is this nonlinear coupling that causes complications.
-Going back to the power-series expansion in $\lambda/x$, as it can be obtained from Eq.~(\ref{scaleq}), one may be tempted to think that just as the zeroth-order in the series has yielded a proper scaling form for $\zeta$, the higher orders in the series will bring forth a similar form for $\nu$.
-And indeed one does obtain such a solution, going as $\nu^k=\zeta^\alpha \left[1-\left(1+t/x\tau\right)^{\alpha -k}\right]$, with $k$ being the order of the expansion in the power series.
-But this result is misleading because the parameter $\lambda$, and in connection with it, the scaling function $\nu (x,t)$, make an effective imprint only when $\lambda \gtrsim x$, with $x$ assuming arbitrarily small values in the continuum model.
+Information regarding the time-translational properties of the poorly connected nodes is contained in the scaling function $\nu (x,t)$.
+However, a look at the left hand side of Eq.~(\ref{scaleq}) reveals that $\nu$ is coupled to $\zeta$, and this nonlinear coupling causes complications.
+Going back to the power-series expansion in $\lambda/x$, as it can be obtained from Eq.~(\ref{scaleq}), we may suppose that just as the zeroth-order in the series has yielded a proper scaling form for $\zeta$, the higher orders in the series will bring forth a similar form for $\nu$.
+And indeed we do obtain such a solution, going as $\nu^k=\zeta^\alpha \left[1-\left(1+t/x\tau\right)^{\alpha -k}\right]$, with $k$ being the order of the expansion in the power series.
+But this result is misleading because the parameter $\lambda$, and the scaling function $\nu (x,t)$, are influential only when $\lambda \gtrsim x$, with $x$ assuming arbitrarily small values in the continuum model.
 Therefore, the correct approach here is not to take a series expansion in $\lambda/x$, but rather in $x/\lambda$, with a proper convergence of the series taking place for higher orders in $x/\lambda$.
 The zeroth-order term of this series gives the scaling form $\nu^\alpha = \zeta^\alpha \left[1 - \left(1 + t/\lambda \tau\right)^\alpha \right]$.
 The primary difficulty with this result is that the true functional dependence of $\zeta$ in this case is not known.
-This is certainly not going to be the function that is implied by Eq.~(\ref{defzeta}), because this form of $\zeta$ is valid only on scales where $x \gg \lambda$ (where the scale-free trend in the degree distribution holds, or when $x \sim x_{\mathrm{sat}}$).
+This is certainly not going to be the function that is implied by Eq.~(\ref{defzeta}), because this form of $\zeta$ is valid only on scales where $x \gg \lambda$.